A Similarity Measure for Comparing Conversational Dynamics: Limitations

 Our proposed validation carries the shortcoming of relying on synthetic data.
 Simulated conversations noticeably contained less vulgar and explicit language than real conversations.
 Such a difference can lead to a discrepancy in performance when the measure is used with real-life data.
 The reliability of the validation process can be improved by enhancing the quality of the simulated conversations.

-More broadly, our analysis is limited to a single domain, which was particularly convenient for developing and validating the measure.
-Various components (such as the prompts) might need to be adapted in order to apply the method to vastly different domains.
-By releasing our code in a modular fashion, we encourage adaptations and applications to other domains.
+More broadly, our main analysis is focused on a single domain, which was particularly convenient for developing and validating the measure.
+As shown in our exploratory analysis of additional domains, the prompt for generating SCD needs to be adapted in order to apply the method to different settings and languages.
+The usefulness of the comparison provided by \measurename hinges on the type of dynamics captures by the SCDs.
+Further work is needed to explore the limits of SCD generation in vastly different conversational settings, and to develop more sophisticated methods that can better capture relevant dynamics.